-- Selectively borrowing against less volatile investments (such as blue-chip stocks or U.S. Treasuries) that are less likely to result in a collateral call to immediately repay funds
+- Selectively borrowing against less volatile investments (such as blue-chip stocks or U.S. Treasuries) that may be less likely to result in a collateral call to immediately repay funds

 - Diversifying among asset classes that are not equally vulnerable to potential economic shocks, to help decrease the chance of a portfolio-wide dip**

 - Careful monitoring of investments, particularly during volatile times, in an effort to anticipate and sidestep drawdown risk of capital loss

 Download the article to continue reading.

 *Increases in variable interest rates will result in higher periodic payments.